klmcwhirter/upd-indicator/examples/phase1-demo/README.md

 _Note that `jq` is used to validate the json.
 It is installed with `brew`.
 This is an incredibly helpful technique while writing rule scripts!_

 ```
-# note no quotes surrounding name - a common mistake
+# note no quotes surrounding name - a common mistake (when bouncing between JSON, Javascript and Python)
 echo '[{ name: "malformed json","status":"updates" }]' | jq -cM .

 # which will result in something like this: